 About this cultivar:

-Paeonia lactiflora 'Sorbet' provides one of the most beautiful color combinations in the Peony family, 'Sorbet' brings soft, luscious tones to the late spring garden.
-These blooms are 5 inches wide and tall, with 3 distinct layers of pastel color.
+Paeonia lactiflora 'Sorbet' provides one of the most beautiful colour combinations in the Peony family, 'Sorbet' brings soft, luscious tones to the late spring garden.
+These blooms are quite wide and tall, with 3 distinct layers of pastel colour.
 Ideal for cutting (they are very long-lasting), they arise heavily on compact plants.
 Well-branched but never sprawling, the plant is quite hardy, standing up to adverse weather nicely, and its flowers are absolutely showstopping in any setting, from the border to an accent planting.

 - Position: Full sun, partial shade